 Modern life begs to keep our attention focused on the moment at hand.
 It can be difficult to think ahead, but it’s important for your family.
 The wise virgins think ahead to the wedding event they are set to attend.
 We can apply this same principle to thinking about family needs from later today to years ahead.

 For example, your family plans to go on a trip to the park today.
-Do you take a few minutes to pack a lunch or go out to eat (outside of your weekly budget) when hunger inevitably hits?
+Do you take a few minutes to pack a lunch or go out to eat (outside of your weekly budget) when ravenous hunger hits?

 Be Prepared to be Different from Friends, Family, and Neighbors